The Mushroom Initiative and Regenerative Farming

 - Support our practice with solid soil science

 - Emphasize the importance of data collection in the field for outcome assessment

-- Restore soil ecology to enhance the health of soil and plants
+- Restore soil ecology, especially soil fungi, to enhance the health of soil and plants